Five things to remember about motor vehicle insurance.

-- Talk to your insurance consultant about the options available to tailor your insurance; for example, can you remove the excess for windscreen or other window glass breakage; is a hire car available should yours be off the road due to an accident?
+- Consider the options available to tailor your insurance under the Product Disclosure Statement and policy terms; for example, can you remove the excess for windscreen or other window glass breakage; is a hire car available should yours be off the road due to an accident?

 - Consider whether it is important to you to have a choice of repairer and see if the policy allows you to do so.